-The Gross Rating Point Begot The Audience Rating Point -- And The Father Is Digital
+The GRP Begot Audience Rating Point, and the Father Is Digital

 The gossip is true.
 The mother of all media measurement, the Gross Rating Point, got her groove on with the man, Digital Measurement, and unto them was borne a new measurement standard: the Audience Rating Point (ARP).